-4.2 Writing Text to the Display
+3.2 Writing Text to the Display

 When the display receives a character, it displays that character at the position currently defined.
 The next character sent to the module then advances to the following position on the display.
-Characters are drawn using the currently selected font, and only characters defined in the current font are processed.
-Characters which are not defined by the current font are ignored, thus the positioning is not advanced for the next character.
+Characters are drawn using the currently selected font, and only characters defined in the current font are actually processed.
+Characters which are not defined by the current font are ignored, and the positioning is not advanced for the next character.

-The position where text is to be displayed, is a single pixel location stored in the display's volatile memory and maintained internally by the display's firmware.
+The position where text is to be displayed is a single pixel location stored in the display's volatile memory and maintained internally by the display's firmware.
 It can be manually manipulated with two commands;

 - 1. Set current text position (254 71 [col] [row]) positions the characters using a text oriented coordinate system, dividing the display into character cells. - 2.
-Set text cursor-pixel values (254 121 [x][y]) Sets text cursor to position (x,y), where x and y are in pixels.
+Set text cursor pixel values (254 121 [x][y]) Sets text cursor to position (x,y), where x and y are in pixels.
 Value is top left corner of next text character.
-This positions the character at a specific pixel, allowing 'fine grained' control when needed.
+This positions the character at a specific pixel, allowing more 'fine grained' control when needed.

-4.3 Text Commands
+3.3 Text Commands

 In this section commands are identified by their names and decimal values.
+Hex and ASCII equivalents are given in the summary.

-4.3.1 Auto Scroll On (254 81)
+3.3.1 Auto scroll on (254 81)

-When auto scrolling is on, it causes the display to shift the entire display's contents up to make room for a new line of text when the text reaches the scroll position defined by the "Set font metrics" command in the display memory (normally the bottom right character position - default value for the GLK12232-25-SM is 64).
+When auto scrolling is on, it causes the display to shift the entire display's contents up to make room for a new line of text when the text reaches the scroll position defined by the "Set font metrics" command in the display memory (normally the bottom right character position - default value for the GLK12232-25-WBL is 64).

-4.3.2 Auto Scroll Off (254 82)
+3.3.2 Auto scroll off (254 82)